mcfnord/rml/src/merrival.md

 positions outside of the office to advance his political interests.
 Mr. Lindquist promised some
-DPAs judicial appointments in exchange for their service to him.
-I observed a young female DPA who was visibly shaken after she was approached on a street corner by Mr. Lindquist in his Land Rover.
+DPAs judicial appointments in exchange for their service to him. **I observed a young female DPA who was visibly shaken after she was approached on a street corner by Mr. Lindquist in his Land Rover.
-<mark>She explained to me that she was afraid of Mr.
+She explained to me that she was afraid of Mr.
-Lindquist.</mark> Mr. Lindquist managed to place his DPAs on the Pierce County Bar Association Judicial Qualifications Committee to help DPA’s Lineberry, McCann and his other judicial candidates receive
+Lindquist.**</mark> Mr. Lindquist managed to place his DPAs on the Pierce County Bar Association Judicial Qualifications Committee to help DPA’s Lineberry, McCann and his other judicial candidates receive